 Partner with your peers in our active community to coordinate patient care and about research and professional opportunities.

-Enjoy discounts to attend the 23rd fall Psychiatric Symposium of the Mental Health Association of East Tennessee.
+Enjoy discounts to attend the 26th Fall Psychiatric Symposium of the Mental Health Association of East Tennessee.

-When available, meals for KAPA Continuing Education presentations are no extra charge.
+When available, meals for KAPA Continuing Education presentations are offered at no additional charge.

 Come see friends and connect!

 Tuesday, February 7, 2023, 6:30-8:00 p.m. via Zoom

 This program is presented at the post-doctoral introductory level.
 The program's content is designed for psychologists who may have little or no background in the content area but who can become acquainted with the theoretical underpinnings, principles, methods, and perspectives of the content area.

 Zanned Rodriguez is a first-generation student pursuing a doctoral degree in Clinical Psychology at UTK.
 She graduated Cum Laude with a B.S in Psychology from Florida State University in 2019.
 She also holds a minor in Child Development and a Teaching English as a Second Language (TESOL) Certificate.
 Prior to graduate school, she worked at the Florida Center for Reading Research, at Florida State University, and at the Duke Center for Autism and Brain Development.
 Since arriving at UTK, she sought opportunities to enhance her clinical training and provide clinical services to underserved populations.
 She is currently involved in two research programs: Imagining Possibilities and Strengthening Underserved Communities by Cultivating Engagement and Supporting Scholars.
 Zanned believes that the family is the nucleus of society and that we can mitigate the development of mental illness later in life if we attempt to understand problems at an early stage and provide evidence-based and culturally-informed interventions.
 As a future clinical psychologist, Zanned aspires to provide underserved families with the resources needed to overcome stressful or traumatic experiences.